-During the fiscal year ended December 31, 2021, the remuneration for all non-executive directors was \$89,138 per quarter (equivalent to \$356,550 per year).
-An aggregate of \$54,000 in additional fees was paid to non-executive directors in the fiscal year ended December 31, 2021 for serving on the Board committees.
-No additional fees were paid to non-executive directors in 2021 for attending meetings.
+During the fiscal year ended December 31, 2022, the remuneration for all non-executive directors was \$351,538, representing payment of \$117,179 per quarter over the first three fiscal quarters of 2022.
+In light of the Company's cash position and macroeconomic conditions, Board fees for the fourth quarter of 2022 were settled by the issuance of additional RSUs.
+An aggregate of \$49,357 in additional fees was paid to non-executive directors in the fiscal year ended December 31, 2022 for serving on the Board committees.
+No additional fees were paid to non-executive directors in 2022 for attending meetings.